Iam-Sanja/Pixel-Pattern-Generator/README.md

 A graphical user interface (GUI) tool built with Python and Tkinter to create, visualize, and generate pixel art patterns based on user-defined colors and distributions.

-![Screenshot of the Pixel Pattern Generator UI](overview.png) *(Please replace this line above with an actual screenshot named overview.png in the repository root)*
+![Screenshot of the Pixel Pattern Generator UI](overview.png)

 ## Features